Stop Wasting Time on Leads That Never Buy

 Think of it less like a filter and more like a very fast, very consistent employee who never forgets a follow-up and never wastes time on a dead end.

+Because the first company to respond wins the deal.
 Even if you sort leads perfectly, speed still matters.

 When someone fills out your quote request form, they’re at their most interested right then.
 Every minute that passes, their attention fades.
 They call your competitor.
 They get busy with something else.
 By the time you call back tomorrow morning, they’ve already forgotten they reached out.
 Or worse, they’ve already signed with whoever responded first.